konveyor-ecosystem/coolstore/pom.xml.llm_result.md

 ## Additional Information

-The updated file includes the changes required to migrate from Java EE to Quarkus.
-The packaging type has been changed from `war` to `jar` as Quarkus applications are typically packaged as jar files.
-The Maven Compiler plugin, Maven Surefire plugin, and Maven Failsafe plugin have been updated to use the correct options.
-The Quarkus BOM has been added to the dependency management section to ensure that the correct versions of the dependencies are used.
-The Quarkus Maven plugin has been added to the build section to build, generate code, and generate code tests.
-The Quarkus specific dependencies have been added to the dependencies section.
-The Maven profile has been added to run the Quarkus native build.
+The updated file includes the changes required to address the issues found in the static source code analysis.
+The changes include updating the groupId, artifactId, and version of the dependencies, as well as adding the Quarkus BOM and Maven plugins to manage the build, compilation, test execution, and integration test execution processes.
+Additionally, the file includes a Maven profile to run the Quarkus native build.